thedataquarry/rustinpieces/python/age_groups_csv/README.md

-# Categorize with Enums
+# Grouping and aggregation with Enums

-Read in data from a CSV file, add people to age categories, then agrigate the data according to groups.
+Read in data from a CSV file, add people to named age groups and calculate the number of minors and adults.

 ## Goal

-In this project, we will add users to age groups using enums.
-Users that are less than 13 years old will be placed in the child group, 13 to 17 year olds will be in the youth group, 18 to 59 will be in the adult group, and 60 or greater will be in the senior group.
+In this project, we will organize people in age groups using enums or *enumerations*.
+People who are less than 13 years old will be placed in the "child" group, 13 to 17 year olds will be in the "youth" group, 18 to 59 will be in the "adult" group, and 60 or greater will be in the "senior" group.
 Once all the users are loaded and categorized, a count of minors (people in the child and youth groups), and adults (people in the adult and senior groups) will be calculated.

-Enum use in Python is fairly rare, while in Rust is is common to have multiple enums.
-The Goal of this project is to show one of the reasons they are so useful in Rust.
-Looking at the programs the reason will probably not be immediately obvious, in both cases the enums are used to restrict the `age_bracket` to specific values.
-Now lets say we decide to add a new geriatric value to the `AgeBracket` enum for people 80 and older, which also changes the senior group to 60 to 79 years old.
+Enums exist in Python but aren't as commonly used, while in Rust, their use is ubiquitous.
+The Goal of this project is to showcase some reasons why they are so useful in Rust.
+Looking at the code, the reason will probably not be immediately obvious -- in both cases the enums are used to restrict the `age_bracket` to specific values.
+Now, let's say we decide to add a new "geriatric" group for people 80 and older, which also modifies the senior group age range to 60 to 79 years old.

-To do this we need to add the new value to the enum, update the setting of the age bracket, and update the calculating of the demographics to include the new group.
-In the example here this update seems trivial, everything in is one file so what needs updating is fairly obvious.
-Let's imaging another scenario: you are new to a team working on an application with 100,000 lines of code, split into 25 modules, and the `AgeBracket` enum is used in 15 different places.
+To do this, we need to add the new value to the enum, update the setting of the age bracket, and update the calculating of the demographics to include the new group.
+In the example here, this update is rather trivial as everything in is one file, and what needs updating is fairly obvious.Let's imagine another scenario in which the issues are much more serious: you are new to a team working on an application with 100,000 lines of code, split into 25 modules, and the `AgeBracket` enum is used in 15 different places.
 In this real world scenario mistakes are much more likely.

-In the Python version imaging you add the geriatric value to the enum, then update all the places `AgeBracket` is used, but accidently miss updating `calculate_demographcs`.
+In Python, imagine you add the geriatric value to the enum, then update all the places `AgeBracket` is used, but accidentally miss updating the `calculate_demographics` function.
 In this scenario the type checker, linter, and tests will all pass with no errors.
-The problem is `calculate_demographcs` will now ignore a whole group of people.
-The only way to know there is a problem is to notice the counts that use the `calculate_demographcs` results are incorrect, but if you knew to check this you probably wouldn't have missed the update in the first place.
+The problem is: `calculate_demographics` will now ignore a whole group of people, **returning incorrect results**.
+The only way to know there is a problem is to notice the counts that use the `calculate_demographics` results are incorrect, but if you knew to check this you probably wouldn't have missed the update in the first place.

-Now let's consider the same scenario in Rust.
+Now, let's consider the same scenario in Rust.
 The `match` statement requires all values in an enum to be used.
-This means as soon as the geriatric group is added to the enum, the program will no longer compile until the geriactric group is added to the match statement in the calculation.
-With this, it is impossible to have the same problem that we had in the Python program, and the compiler will tell you exactly where you need to make updates.
+This means as soon as the geriatric group is added to the enum, the program will no longer compile until the geriatric group is added to the match statement in the calculation.
+With Rust's strict type system, it is impossible to have the same problem that we had in the Python program, and the compiler will tell you *exactly* where you need to make updates, ensuring correctness in these scenarios.

+## Dataset

-The dataset is in the following format:
+The dataset is a CSV file in the following format:

 ```json
 {